Sonoma County unveils ‘Respect Russian River’ merch

 The branding initiative was born out of the February 2019 floods, which caused millions of dollars in damage in lower river communities, and was paid for out of a grant provided by the state after the disaster.

-“The (Russian River) business community had expressed the need for promotional opportunities to grow business during challenging times and, at the same time, expressed concerns about the river — years with low flow, algae, and issues with trash and waste going into the river,” Devin McConnell, Sonoma County Tourism manager of sustainability and climate initiatives, said.
+“The (Russian River) business community had expressed the need for promotional opportunities to grow business during challenging times and, at the same time, expressed concerns about the river — years with low flow, algae, and issues with trash and waste going into the river,” Sonoma County District 5 Field Representative Elise Weiland said.

-Last year, the Russian River Confluence — made up of more than 20 local agencies and businesses — contracted with Healdsburg-based consultant group Catch Creative to develop a “Keep Tahoe Blue”-inspired effort.
+Last year, the county contracted with Healdsburg-based consultant group Catch Creative to develop a “Keep Tahoe Blue”-inspired effort.

 The conservation push, according to Catch Creative, was “inspire pride, communicate the vulnerability of the river and the need for action.”